-Since the mid-90s, companies have used offshoring to achieve cost and capacity advantages in IT.
+As we covered in our first post on this topic, since the mid-90s, companies have used offshoring to achieve cost and capacity advantages in IT.
 Offshoring was a favored option to address Y2K issues and has continued to expand at a steady rate throughout the past twenty years.
 But many companies still approach offshoring as ’out-tasking’ and fail to leverage the many advantages of a truly global and high performance work force.

 Global team elements include: